ElenaWilliams/Projects/Statistics/README.md

 ![](tables/table1.png)

+The decoding of the diagnosis abbreviation can be found in the #Introduction.
+We note that the mean age in the sample is quite high, 49 years old, the majority of patients are causasians and african american.
+Th median pain level is 4.

 ### 2.2.
 Setting hypothesis

-Despite there are 158 female and 636 male patients in the sample, only 111 women and 371 men recorded their pain levels.
-Firstly, I would like to examine whether the pain sensations vary between males and females.
-Secondly, I would like to test whether there is a difference in pain sensations between groups of patients with different diagnosis.
+It is not shown in table above but I can see it in the data that despite there are 158 female and 636 male patients in the sample, only 111 women and 371 men recorded their pain levels.
+In the further analysis I would like to examine (i) whether the pain sensations vary between males and females and (ii) whether there is a difference in pain sensations between groups of patients with different diagnosis.

 The following hypothesis were set: